Rocket candy: Additives

 Additives are often added to rocket propellants to modify their burn properties.
 Such additives may be used to increase or decrease the burn rate of the propellant.
 Some are used to alter the color of the flame or smoke produced.
 They can also be used to modify a certain physical property of the propellant itself, such as plasticizers or surfactants to facilitate the casting of the formulation.
-There are many types of experimental additives; the ones listed here are only the most commonly used.
+There are many types of experimental additives; the ones listed here are the most commonly used.

 Metal oxides have been found to increase the burn rate of sugar propellants.
 Such additives have been found to function best at levels from 1 to 5 percent.
 Most often used are iron oxides.
 Red iron oxide is used most often as it is somewhat easier to obtain than the yellow, brown, or black versions.
 Brown iron oxide exhibits unusual burn rate acceleration properties under pressure.

-Carbon in the form of charcoal, carbon black, graphite, etc., can be and sometimes is used as a fuel in sugar formulations.
+Carbon in the form of charcoal, carbon black, graphite, etc; can be and sometimes is used as a fuel in sugar formulations.
 Most often, however, a small amount of carbon is used as an opacifier, making a visible smoke trail.
 The carbon acts as a heat sink, keeping a portion of the heat of combustion located in the propellant rather than having it transferred quickly to the motor casing.

 If metallic fuels such as aluminum or magnesium are used in a sugar formulation, a danger exists if traces of acids are found in the oxidizer.
 Acidic materials can react readily with the metal, producing hydrogen and heat, a dangerous combination.
 The addition of weak bases helps to neutralize these acidic materials, greatly reducing their danger.

-Titanium metal flake or sponge (about 20 mesh in size) is often added to sugar formulations at levels from 5 to 10% in order to produce a sparking flame and smoke on lift off.
+Titanium metal in the form of flakes or sponge (about 20 mesh in size) is often added to sugar formulations at levels from 5 to 10% in order to produce a sparking flame and smoke on lift off.

 Surfactants are used to reduce the melting viscosity of sugar propellants.
 For example, propylene glycol helps reduce the melt viscosity of sucrose based propellants.

 Formulations

 A typical sugar propellant formulation is typically prepared in a 13:7 oxidizer to fuel ratio (weight ratio).
-However, this formulation is slightly fuel rich., and can be varied by up to 10%.
-There are many different possible formulations that will allow for flight in amateur rocketry.
+However, this formulation is slightly fuel rich, and can be varied by up to 10%.
+There are other possible formulations that allow for flight in amateur rocketry.